 Nav Haq is Senior Curator at M HKA – Museum of Contemporary Art Antwerp.
 Haq’s research as a curator and writer lies at the meeting points of culture and politics, theory and practice.
 He has considered art’s internationalism, along with its relations to the 'institution' of art in the broadest sense of the term, seeking to rethink both.
 He was previously Curator at Arnolfini, Bristol, and Curator at Gasworks, London.
 Haq has curated numerous solo exhibitions with artists such as Hassan Khan, Cosima von Bonin, Shilpa Gupta, Kerry Tribe, Imogen Stidworthy, Harald Thys & Jos de Gruyter, Hüseyin Bahri Alptekin, Alexandre Estrela and Otobong Nkanga.
 Group exhibitions have included Superpower: Africa in Science Fiction (2012) co-curated with Al Cameron; Museum Show—a historical survey of (semi-fictional) museums created by artists (2011); the two-person exhibition The Sea Wall presenting works by Haegue Yang and Felix Gonzalez-Torres (2011); Lapdogs of the Bourgeoisie: Class Hegemony in Contemporary Art, co-curated with Tirdad Zolghadr (2006–09); and Contour Biennial 2007, Mechelen, Belgium.
 At M HKA he co-curated the group exhibition Don’t You Know Who I Am?
-Art After Identity Politics together with Anders Kreuger in 2014, and he is presently finalising the interdisciplinary exhibition Energy Flash: The Rave Movement opening in June 2016.
+Art After Identity Politics together with Anders Kreuger in 2014, and curated the interdisciplinary exhibition Energy Flash: The Rave Movement in 2016.
 Haq is on the editorial board of the online research platform for the L’Internationale confederation of European museums.
 In 2012 he was a recipient of the Independent Vision Award for Curatorial Achievement, awarded by Independent Curators International, New York.